gaya3keerthi/Retail_Sales/README.md

 Customer intelligence involves transforming raw transactional and behavioral data into actionable insights, predicting future trends, and improving decision-making.

 This practice is essential for large retailers, who utilize data analytics to track emerging products, forecast sales, optimize product placements and enhance promotional strategies.

+## About the Data:

+A Retail store is required to analyze the day-to-day transactions and keep a track of its customers spread across various locations along with their purchases/returns across various categories.

+## Data Schema:

+There are three datasets (Customer, Transaction, Product Hierarchy):

+Customer: Customer information including demographics

+Transaction: Transaction of customers

+Product Hierarchy: Product information